-"Other registrable persons" are barely mentioned in the BIS guidance but are defined in s.7.4.10 of the full guidance for companies (via tinyurl.com/jb8f8pv).
+"Other registrable persons" are barely mentioned in the BIS guidance but are defined in s.7.4.10 of the full guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv).

 An example is a charitable or other company where a local authority has the right to appoint or remove a majority of the directors or has final control over a company's business plan.

 The company's officers (directors and company secretary, if there is one) have a statutory duty to ensure that people with significant control and registrable entities are identified, and their details are confirmed if necessary and entered in the company's PSC register.
 If there are no PSCs or registrable entities, the register must note this [see If there are no PSCs, below].

 Details of an individual who is a PSC can be treated as confirmed if:

 It is not necessary to confirm the entries for registrable entities unless the company does not have some information or is not certain of its accuracy.
 Annex 3 in the full guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv) has examples of a "section 790D notice" and "section 790E notice" to ask an individual or registrable entity to confirm their details.
 (The numbers relate to their section in the Companies Act 2006.)